 Year 7 Pupils engage in conversations, provide and obtain information, express feelings and emotions, and exchange opinions.
-Students will:
+Pupils will:

-- Be able to understand simple words and phrase that are closely related to their everyday lives, for Examples: greetings and goodbyes, "thank you", "you're welcome", "excuse me", "no problem", "doesn't matter", "I'm sorry". - · Be able to exchange basic personal and biographical information for examples, name, age, school year level, nationality and family members. - Be able to make routine requests and informational inquiries in the classroom and in other contexts, for example: asking permission to go to the toilet, asking for repetition or clarification, and asking where something is located or when it takes place. - Be able to use numbers in expressions relating to the date, time and telephone numbers. - Be able to talk about common/everyday objects and activities, interests and hobbies at school and at home. - · Be able to express likes and dislikes using simple explanations that show an understanding of adjectives. - Be able to respond to simple oral directions and requests. - Work towards an initial reading vocabulary of 50-90 words, of which they will be able to write at least 30 characters.
+- Be able to understand simple words and phrase that are closely related to their everyday lives, for Examples: greetings and goodbyes, "thank you", "you're welcome", "excuse me", "no problem", "doesn't matter", "I'm sorry". - Be able to exchange basic personal and biographical information for examples, name, age, school year level, nationality and family members. - takes place.